-Step 3: Send your currency by post to our London office.
+Step 3: Send your currency by post to our office.
 Include your filled out paper exchange form OR include your reference number written on a piece of paper.
 Our address is:

 Upon receipt we will send you a confirmation email, and pay the exchange value via your selected payment method.